mohammadsen/SYSC3010_L1G1/TestScripts/FinalTestPlan.md

 # ESP32 Software
 	- To test the Sofware portion of the ESP32, You must run and Upload the L1G1ESP32_TestCases.ino file onto your ESP32.
 You must then open the Serial Monitor (CMD + Shift + M)
 	- As the ESP32 runs through the Code, you should monitor the serial monitor.
-There will be 4 testcases which should pass as indicated in the serial moniotor
+There will be 4 test cases which should pass as indicated in the serial moniotor

 # Alexa Test
-	-Type out 12 Different Intents:
+	-Type out or speak the following 13 Different Intents:
+		- "Alexa Open Light Control"
+		- "Alexa tell Light Control to turn lights on"
+		- "Alexa tell Light Control to turn lights off"
+		- "Alexa tell Light Control to get temperature"
+		- "Alexa tell Light Control to Change Light strip to *color*" -> One of the Colors found in the GUI
+	- The expected result is that the Light strips should change as commanded except for when Alexa is asked about the Temperature.
+Alexa should Reply with the temperature value in Degrees Celcius .

 # SenseHat Software & Harware Test
 	-Run Test script [senseHatTempTest.py] which includes two tests